-5000.
-I designated automouting agent. § 475.65 I. Did the treasurer account for the receipt and disbursement of the proceeds of the issue, for the use named in the resolution, in a separate fund or account in the official financial records of the county? § 475.61, subd.
+Minn.
+Stat.
+Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference g. obligations issued in the form of an installment purchase contract, lease purchase agreement, or other similar agreement; h. obligations sold under a bond reinvestment program; or i. obligations which the County Board determines shall be sold by private negotiation if the municipality has retained an independent municipal adviser? § 475.55, subd.
+1 H. Were all obligations signed manually by one officer of the county or by a designated authenticating agent? § 475.65 I. Did the treasurer account for the receipt and disbursement of the proceeds of the issue, for the use named in the resolution, in a separate fund or account in the official financial records of the county? § 475.61, subd.
 2, & § 475.62 J. Was the appropriate information reported to the county auditor for all new issues of indebtedness so that the county register could be updated?
 (Information to include: the purpose and date of the issue; the number, denomination, interest rate, and maturity date of each bond; place and time of payment of principal and interest; and the amount of the tax levied for the payment thereof.) § 471.69 K. Limitation on Outstanding Warrants and Orders Did the county not contract debt, or issue any warrant or order in anticipation of taxes levied or to be levied, in excess of: - the average amount actually received from tax collections for the last three years, plus - ten percent?
 The Minn.
-Stat. § 471.69 limitations do not apply to government entities wherein the mineral net tax capacity exceeds 25 percent of its net tax capacity § 475.61, Part II.
-Answer only the questions below that relate to the specific types of debt that were issued during the current fiscal year: A. GENERAL OBLIGATION BONDS: A. GENERAL OBLIGATION BONDS: of subd.
-1 Did the county, prior to delivery of the obligations, levy by resolution a direct general ad valorem tax upon all taxable property to be spread each year of the obligations?
+Stat. § 471.69 limitations do not apply to government entities wherein the mineral net tax capacity exceeds 25 percent of its net tax capacity

+Part II.
+Answer only the questions below that relate to the specific types of debt that were issued during the current fiscal year: § 475.61, subd.
+1 A. GENERAL OBLIGATION BONDS: 1.
+Did the county, prior to delivery of the obligations, levy by resolution a direct general ad valorem tax upon all taxable property to be spread each year of the obligations?
+2. Were the levies specified and such that if collected in full they, together with estimated collections of special assessments and other revenues pledged for payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments on the obligations when due?